 The University of Massachusetts Lowell offers a joint program with the University of Massachusetts School of Law, a fully accredited American Bar Association program located in Dartmouth, Mass.
 The joint program offers an opportunity for qualifying undergraduates to earn a bachelor's degree and Juris Doctor degree in six rather than seven years.
 Students interested in the program are encouraged to make their interest known to an advisor in their first year at UMass Lowell to ensure proper advisement in meeting the eligibility requirements for accelerated admission to the law school.

 Career paths open to Legal Studies students include law school, criminal justice graduate school, business school, law enforcement, dispute resolution and mediation, contract negotiation, probation services, judicial administration, law office administration, compliance, management, paralegal positions, and others.

 Under faculty tutelage, students may conduct advanced study of a topic in law.
-For example, an honors undergraduate legal studies student assisted Professor Jones in researching and analyzing the impact of Title IX on college swimming programs.
-The final report was presented as written testimony before the President's Commission on Title IX, Washington, D.C.
+For example, an honors legal studies student assisted in researching and analyzing the impact of Title IX on college swimming programs.
+The student's final report was presented as written testimony before the President's Commission on Title IX in Washington, D.C.